 Where can I access my insurance documents?

 When you take out an insurance policy all insurance provider have different methods on how to send insurance documents and how to allow their customers to access these.
-As we have mentioned above, most insurance providers now have an online portal or a self-service centre which allows customers to log onto their account to view and makes changes to their documents online.
+As we have mentioned above, most insurance providers now have an online portal or a My Account which allows customers to log onto their account to view and makes changes to their documents online.
 The benefit of this is you will not need to worry about losing your paper documents as they will be stored in your personal online account.

 How do I get a replacement log book?